What we repeat, we remember. We all tell stores. Our lives speak.

 “It’s a good job,” she says, “and I’ve never had a problem.”
 She pauses now, and then she says this: “Except that one lady that one time.”
 My ears perk up, ready for a story.
 She’s already told us so many stories in our short commute; this one is sure to shape up as the best one yet.
 The story doesn’t come.
 Instead, she says this about that one lady that one time: “But we’re not gonna give her words, ’cause that’s exactly what she wants.””

 I want to tell the redemptive stories.
-I want to tell others of how when I hoped someone else would change, or that my circumstances would change, God changed me.
+I want to tell others of how when I hoped someone else would change, or that my circumstances would change, how instead God changed me.
 This brings freedom.
 I wanna repeat God’s grace and call out the gold in others.

 This tells of His faithfulness in our lives despite us, them, and all of our sinful natures.